Robustness (evolution): Genetic, molecular and cellular causes

 Genomes mutate by environmental damage and imperfect replication, yet they display remarkable tolerance.
 This comes from robustness both at many different levels.

 Organism mutational robustness

 There are many mechanisms that provide genome robustness.
 For example, genetic redundancy reduces the effect of mutations in any one copy of a multi-copy gene.
+Paralogous duplicate genes are well known to generate gene-level redundancy.
+Emerging evidence suggests that owing to functional similarity, alternatively spliced isoforms too can exhibit redundancy, which combines with paralogs in a recursive manner.
 Additionally the flux through a metabolic pathway is typically limited by only a few of the steps, meaning that changes in function of many of the enzymes have little effect on fitness.
 Similarly metabolic networks have multiple alternate pathways to produce many key metabolites.

 Protein mutational robustness

 Protein mutation tolerance is the product of two main features: the structure of the genetic code and protein structural robustness.
 Proteins are resistant to mutations because many sequences can fold into highly similar structural folds.
 A protein adopts a limited ensemble of native conformations because those conformers have lower energy than unfolded and mis-folded states (ΔΔG of folding).
 This is achieved by a distributed, internal network of cooperative interactions (hydrophobic, polar and covalent).
 Protein structural robustness results from few single mutations being sufficiently disruptive to compromise function.
 Proteins have also evolved to avoid aggregation as partially folded proteins can combine to form large, repeating, insoluble protein fibrils and masses.
 There is evidence that proteins show negative design features to reduce the exposure of aggregation-prone beta-sheet motifs in their structures.

 Additionally, there is some evidence that the genetic code itself may be optimised such that most point mutations lead to similar amino acids (conservative).
 Together these factors create a distribution of fitness effects of mutations that contains a high proportion of neutral and nearly-neutral mutations.